lichess-org/chessground/README.md

 - Entirely configurable and reconfigurable at any time
 - Styling with CSS: board and pieces can be changed by simply switching a class
 - Fluid layout: board can be resized at any time
-- Support for pieces larger than squares (for 3D)
+- Support for 3D pieces and boards
 - Full mobile support (touchstart, touchmove, touchend)
 - Move pieces by click
 - Move pieces by drag'n drop